Consent to coronavirus (COVID-19) vaccination

-These groups include many people living with dementia – some will have lost the ability to make certain decisions for themselves.
+Some people living with dementia will have lost the ability to decide whether to have the vaccine or not.
 This raises important legal and ethical issues for the person and those who care for them.
 The Mental Capacity Act 2005 is a crucial law in these situations.

 What if the person still has mental capacity to decide?

 This is fairly straightforward.
 If a person with dementia is able to make the decision for themselves, they can choose whether to have the vaccine or not.
 They just need to give informed consent to do so – the same as for any medical procedure.
 That decision is theirs to make and must be respected, even if to others it seems unwise.

 A health professional should explain clearly how the vaccine works and how it can keep them well, together with any risks such as side-effects.
 Any discussion of the risks and benefits should be tailored to the person as much as possible, taking into account their age, gender, ethnicity and other health conditions.
 The professional must communicate with a person with dementia in the way that works best for the person and consider how quickly or reliably they are able to process the information.
 The person should be supported as much as possible to make their own decision before any check of their mental capacity is done.

 If appropriate, risks and benefits that go beyond the individual should be explained.
-We don’t yet know if vaccines significantly reduce the spread of coronavirus.
-But if they do, a person living in a care home who is vaccinated may help protect other residents, and so vaccination will have a wider benefit.
+The latest evidence is that vaccines do help to reduce the spread of coronavirus, as well as reduce symptoms.
+A person living in a care home who is vaccinated is therefore helping to protect other residents, and so vaccination will have a wider benefit.
 But there must be no coercion, if the person has made an informed decision to refuse.

-What if the person with dementia no longer has mental capacity?
+What if the person with dementia no longer has mental capacity to decide?